ServiceStackApps/ReactChat/README.md

 }
 ```

-> If you are using Github's default **VisualStudio** ignore template, this file will not be included in
-source control due to the default `publish/` folder being ignored.
-If you're not you'll want to ensure
-this sensitive config.json is not committed into a public repository.

-Then run the **03-deploy-app** Gulp task which packages the staging `wwwroot/` folder into the
+Then running the **03-deploy-app** Gulp task which creates a `webdeploy.zip` package of the staging `wwwroot/`
-`webdeploy.zip` package that is deployed using MS WebDeploy to the `serverAddress` in the `config.json` above.
+folder and deploys it using MS WebDeploy to the remote `serverAddress` specified in the `config.json`.

-When the **03-deploy-app** Gulp task completes you can open it up in your browser to see the latest changes!
+When **03-deploy-app** completes you can open the remote address in your browser to see the latest changes!

 [![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/chat-react/screenshot.png)](http://react-chat.servicestack.net/)